UBC research associates can access professional development funds to support career growth at the university.

 Current funding year

-Please also note that you cannot split the cost of a PD related expense between two funding years.
+Note: You cannot split the cost of a single PD expense between two funding years.

 The funds are to be used for expenses associated with professional development activities and not any other purpose.